stayZ3RO/home-network-infrastructure-HA-DNS/README.md

 ## 🚀 Next Step

-Phase 2 will introduce Pi-hole for DNS control and network-wide filtering.
+Phase 3 will introduce **high availability DNS**, eliminating the single point of failure by:

+* Adding a secondary Pi-hole node
+* Synchronizing configurations between nodes
+* Implementing failover using a virtual IP
+* Ensuring continuous DNS availability even if one node fails